risingwavelabs/risingwave-docs-legacy/docs/create-source/create-source-kinesis.md

 :::info

 For Avro and Protobuf data, do not specify `schema_definition` in the `CREATE SOURCE` or `CREATE TABLE` statement.
-The schema should be provided in a Web location in the `ROW SCHEMA LOCATION` section.
+The schema should be provided in a Web location in the option `schema_location` in `ENCODE properties` section.

 :::